vivek-chhabra/Deck-Of-Card/README.md

 # 🃏 Deck Of Cards

 **Welcome to the Deck Of Cards project!
 This application simulates a deck of cards and provides an interactive interface for generating new cards.
 Each time you click the "Generate Card" button, a new card image is randomly selected and displayed at the bottom.
-The card is rotated with a randomly generated rotation to make it look more realistic.
-Additionally, the application provides information about the generated card, including its name and the number of cards remaining in the deck.
-The project utilizes animations and a loading effect to enhance the user experience.
-The card images and information are fetched through an API.
-The project is built using React, JSX, and CSS.**
+The card is rotated with a randomly generated rotation to make it look more realistic.**

 <br>